-Within the last few weeks, Ohio House Bills 322 and 327 have been introduced, which would restrict the teaching of certain concepts and topics.
+In June, Ohio House Bills 322 and 327 have been introduced, which would restrict the teaching of certain concepts and topics.

 HB 322 primarily targets public schools and state agencies, but the Ohio Department of Higher Education would be included under the definition of state agency.